johnnymetz/johnny-metz-blog/content/posts/hadolint.md

 A rule code is prefixed with either `DL` or `SC`.
 The `DL` prefix means the rule comes from Hadolint directly.
 The `SL` prefix means the rule comes from [SpellCheck](https://github.com/koalaman/shellcheck) which is a static analysis tool for shell scripts and comes with Hadolint out of the box.
 You can find the combined list of rules [here](https://github.com/hadolint/hadolint#rules).

-Every rule has a dedicated documentation page that lists examples of problematic and correct code, rationale and other important details.
+Every rule has a dedicated documentation page that lists example code, rationale and other important details.
 See the dedicated page for `DL3006` [here](https://github.com/hadolint/hadolint/wiki/DL3006).

-Hadolint has an active open-source community and rules are being added / updated all the time.

 You can ignore one or more rules using the `--ignore RULECODE` option: